 In the end, I’ve come to believe that there is a “fun” continuum.
 On one end you have “fun,” the noun, and everyone is happy to cluster around and be associated with it.
 That’s the standard usage.

-And then as you move on down the continuum, you've got a much smaller group of people who are willing to grab "funner" and "funnest" by the shoulders and give them a big welcoming hug.
+And then as you move on down the continuum you’ve got a much smaller group of people who are willing to grab “funner” and “funnest” by the shoulders and give them a big welcoming hug.
 That would be an example of language in flux.
 (For more examples, see my TedX talk about language change).
 If you remember an Apple marketing campaign from way back in 2008, you’ll remember that Steve Jobs was part of this group.
-He thrust "funnest" into the spotlight when he predicted Apple’s new iPod would be the "funnest iPod ever.”
-And maybe it was, but technology is fickle and language change is constant. iPods aren’t very common anymore, but the popularity of “funnest” keeps growing.
+He thrust “funnest” into the spotlight when he predicted Apple’s new iPod would be the “funnest iPod ever.”
+And maybe it was, but technology is fickle and language change is constant—iPod sales have fallen every year since 2009, but the popularity of “funnest” keeps growing.

 1. Merriam-Webster’s Dictionary of English Usage.
 Springfield: Merriam-Webster, 1994, pp. 469-70.